 Donkey Kong Land 2 Soundtrack, Grant Kirkhope / David Wise, 1996

-When Donkey Kong Country was released on the SNES in 1994, it was hailed as a technical marvel that very few people would have expected to see on the ageing hardware.
+When developer Rare released Donkey Kong Country on the SNES in 1994, reviewers hailed it a technical marvel that very few people would have expected to see on the ageing hardware.
 When Rare released a Game Boy port called Donkey Kong Land a year later, jaws hit the floor again.
 How could those Silicon Graphics workstations-rendered 3D sprites possibly translate to the monochrome Game Boy display?
 Turns out it was possible to bring those pre-rendered graphics to the 4-bit platform – although the result was visually overly busy and impacted gameplay.

 One year later, Rare released Donkey Kong Land 2 – the Game Boy port of Donkey Kong Country 2: Diddy’s Kong Quest.
 This time, the developers had figured out how to keep the visuals less cluttered and the game more playable.
 True, reviewers pointed out the lack of original content – DKL2 was more or less a straight port of DKC2.
 However, the SNES original’s outstanding gameplay qualities made the Game Boy version one of the system’s best platformers.

 After his work on Killer Instinct 2, Kirkhope was handed what he described as “the lowest job, which was the Game Boy job”.
-That job – Donkey Kong Land 2 – turned out to be almost overwhelmingly daunting, to the point that Kirkhope considering resigning from his job.
-While he had help from David Wise, working in hex while porting one of the SNES most cutting-edge scores to the humble Game Boy was an enormous challenge.
-It all worked out fine though, with Kirkhope saying that “I actually enjoyed it in the end, and it became a sort of challenge to see how far I could push the Game Boy.”
+That job – Donkey Kong Land 2 – turned out to be almost overwhelmingly daunting, to the point that Kirkhope considered resigning.
+While he had help from David Wise, working in hex while porting one of the SNES’ most cutting-edge scores to the humble Game Boy was an enormous challenge.
+It all worked out fine, though, with Kirkhope saying that “I actually enjoyed it in the end, and it became a sort of challenge to see how far I could push the Game Boy.”

 And yes, the Donkey Kong Land 2 soundtrack does push the Game Boy.
-It isn’t one of those whizz-bank Game Boy scores that appeared towards the end of 1990s, which coaxed an ungodly amount of musical activity and competing melody lines out of the hardware’s four channels.
+It isn’t one of those whizz-bang Game Boy scores that appeared towards the end of the 1990s, which coaxed an ungodly amount of musical activity and competing melody lines out of the hardware’s four channels.
 But the soundtrack does manage something quite astounding: it retains a good amount of the SNES original’s atmospheric richness and variety – and of course, its melodic beauty.
-For a first-time composer working with a platform and programming language he hadn’t used before, it’s an amazing accomplishment – even if Kirkhope was working off Wise’s material.
+For a first-time composer working with a platform and programming language he hadn’t used before, it’s a fantastic accomplishment – even if Kirkhope was working off Wise’s material.

-The fact that these compositions and their hardware-induced heaviness are more in-your-face than Wise’s SNES tracks even works in the favour of some cues.
-The undercurrent of tension that ran through the original versions of “Lockjaw Saga” and “Flight of the Zinger” explodes on the Game Boy, turning these compositions into much more outwardly dramatic compositions.
+The fact that these compositions and their hardware-induced heaviness are more in-your-face than Wise’s SNES tracks occasionally even works in the music’s favour.
+The undercurrent of tension that ran through the original versions of “Lockjaw Saga” and “Flight of the Zinger” explodes on the Game Boy, turning these compositions into much more outwardly dramatic pieces.
 Particularly “Lockjaw’s Saga” grabs listeners’ attention from the first second with its hammering percussion salvos.
-Again, Kirkhope does much more than simply converting Wise’s composition note by note.
-He strips away the layers of the SNES track and keeps exactly the right elements to turn the cue into a rousing chiptunes epic with cinematic intent and lush arpeggios.
+Again, Kirkhope does much more than simply convert Wise’s composition note by note.
+He strips away the SNES tracks’ layers and precisely keeps the right elements to turn the cue into a rousing chiptune epic with cinematic intent and lush arpeggios.
 Like the game itself, the Donkey Kong Land 2 soundtrack stands on the shoulders of its big brother – but that doesn’t stop it from being one of the best in class, judged on its own merits.

-- 02 - Lockjaw's Saga Grant Kirkhope / David WiseGrant Kirkhope 1:49
+- 02 - Lockjaw's Saga (Ship Hold) Grant Kirkhope / David WiseGrant Kirkhope 1:49

-- 03 - Snakey Chantey Grant Kirkhope / David WiseGrant Kirkhope 1:40
+- 03 - Snakey Chantey (Ship Deck (Swamp)) Grant Kirkhope / David WiseGrant Kirkhope 1:40

-- 04 - Bayou Boogie Grant Kirkhope / David WiseGrant Kirkhope 1:54
+- 04 - Bayou Boogie (Swamp) Grant Kirkhope / David WiseGrant Kirkhope 1:54

 - 05 - School House Harmony Grant Kirkhope / David Wise 1:45

-- 06 - Flight of the Zinger Grant Kirkhope / David Wise 2:33
+- 06 - Flight of the Zinger (Zinger Hive) Grant Kirkhope / David Wise 2:33

-- 08 - Stickerbush Symphony Grant Kirkhope / David Wise 3:51
+- 08 - Stickerbush Symphony (Bramble Maze) Grant Kirkhope / David Wise 3:51